-General instructions on physical distancing of 2 m from other people and hand hygiene (soap washing and sanitiser), as well as general coronavirus cleaning instructions (wiping of contact surfaces with a basic all-purpose cleaner and, if necessary, disinfectant, at least daily) and continuous, adequate ventilation are also valid for the work of wardrobe and dressers.
+General instructions on physical distancing from other people and hand hygiene (soap washing and sanitiser), as well as general coronavirus cleaning instructions (wiping of contact surfaces with a basic all-purpose cleaner and, if necessary, disinfectant, at least daily) and continuous, adequate ventilation are also valid for the work of wardrobe and dressers.

 - The exceptional situation calls for changes in the working culture in the performing arts sector: all close contacts must be reduced, the social working culture changed and there should be a lower threshold to stay at home sick.

 - An employee with the symptoms of the illness cannot come to work.
 After the illness there must be one completely asymptomatic day.
 We recommend continuing a procedure in which employees can notify employers themselves about staying at home sick.

 - We recommend dividing the workplace into teams (or “families”) which colleagues do not change between and in which they avoid contact with other teams’ members.

 - We recommend that personnel wear masks, whenever possible, in all situations.

 We also recommend these measures for wardrobe work:

 - Both the fitter and actor must wash hands with soap water or use hand sanitizers before the fitting begins.